radioblodo/SC1015/README.md

 Can we predict the probability of getting stroke and thus take measures to prevent it?
 If so, which model would be the most helpful in predicting?

 **Our Dataset:** ['Diabetes, Hypertension and Stroke Prediction' from Kaggle](https://www.kaggle.com/datasets/prosperchuks/health-dataset) \
-**Our Problem:** How can we predict the probability of getting stroke?
+**Our Problem:** We decided to focus on Stroke Prediction.
+How can we predict the probability of getting stroke?
 And can we take measures to prevent it?
 If so, which model would be the most helpful in predicting?

 **Practical Motivation:** We believe that this dataset as well as the problem we pose is relavant to the Singapore context.
 This is because Stroke is currently Singapore's 4th leading cause of death, comprising of 6.8% of all deaths in Singapore.
 By learning the various reasons contributing to Stroke, we might be able to predict an individual's risk for Stroke.
 And we can also recommend actions to reduce the individual's risk to Stroke by targeting the corresponding factors contributing to his risk for Stroke.